 For a variety of reasons-including the fact that this previous work [Kennedy 1989] was conducted over 15 years ago, it was not possible to confidently associate features and sites identified in the field with written descriptions in Kennedy (1989)...Without belaboring the point, in short, Kennedy's (1989) report served as a guide for expected sites in the current project area, but it could not be used to locate, in a meaningful, one-to-one way, any given site.
 (Monahan 2005:24)

-The most recent project was an archaeological inventory survey that spanned from near Makahoa Point to Kahuku (Yucha et al. 2016).
+A recent archaeological inventory survey spanned from near Makahoa Point to Kahuku (Yucha et al. 2016).
 There were no findings in Mālaekahana.